-- i.
-Dual occupancies (attached) must comply with the following criteria: - The second dwelling must be within 10 metres of the first dwelling and is to be attached to the first/ original dwelling.
-Attachment may be achieved by way of a covered walkway, deck or the like; - The second dwelling must be on the same legal title as the first dwelling; - The second dwelling must have the same road access as the first dwelling; and - The second dwelling must be located so that it minimises conflict with adjoining land uses. - ii.
-Dual occupancies (detached) must comply with the following criteria: - The second dwelling must be on the same legal title as the first dwelling; - The second dwelling must be able to be accommodated on the land having regard to on-site disposal and management of sewerage waste; - The second dwelling must be able to be accommodated on the land having regard to the land's physical characteristics and constraints; - The second dwelling must have the same road access as the first dwelling; and - The second dwelling must be located so that it minimises conflict with adjoining land uses.
+i.
+Dual occupancies must comply with the following criteria:

+- The second dwelling must be within 10 metres of the first dwelling and is to be attached to the first/ original dwelling.
+Attachment may be achieved by way of a covered walkway, deck or the like; - The second dwelling must be on the same legal title as the first dwelling; - The second dwelling must be able to be accommodated on the land having regard to onsite disposal and management of sewerage waste; - The second dwelling must be able to be accommodated on the land having regard to the land's physical characteristics and constraints. - The second dwelling must have the same road access as the first dwelling; and - The second dwelling must be located so that it minimises conflict with adjoining land uses.

-- Dual occupancy (detached) dwellings are only permitted on land zoned RU1 Primary Production or RU2 Rural Landscape under the Ballina Local Environmental Plan 2012 (BLEP 2012).
-The provisions relating to dual occupancy (detached) dwellings do not apply to land zoned as 'deferred matter' under the BLEP 2012. - Separation between dual occupancy (attached) dwellings will be measured from the external walls of the dwellings or minor ancillary structures attached to the dwellings (such as carports and decks).
-Where measurements are made from structures such as carports or decks, measurements will be from the wall, column, post etc (not the eaves). - 3.
-If the first dwelling on the land is an expanded dwelling (as per Section E above) the second dwelling is to be of a regular, compact or non-expanded form. - 4.
-Council is not able to grant consent to strata-title subdivision of rural dual-occupancies unless each lot
+Separation between dual occupancy dwellings will be measured from the external walls of the dwellings or minor ancillary structures attached to the dwellings (such as carports and decks).
+Where measurements are made from structures such as carports or decks, measurements will be from the wall, column, post etc (not the eaves).

+If the first dwelling on the land is an expanded dwelling (as per Section E above) the second dwelling is to be of a regular, compact or non-expanded form.

-- created, excluding common property, is not less than the minimum shown on the Lot Size Map. - Consent for a dual occupancy will require payment of developer contributions.
+Council is not able to grant consent to strata-title subdivision of rural dual-occupancies unless each lot created, excluding common property, is not less than the minimum shown on the Lot Size Map.

+Consent for a dual occupancy will require payment of developer contributions.